The best way to protect yourself from COVID-19 is to avoid being exposed to the virus. This means:

 Remember: The more closely you interact with others and the longer that interaction, the higher the risk of COVID-19 spread.

-The State has a tool that shows what activities are allowed in each county.
-These restrictions change from week to week and are based on a color-coded system.
+The State of California has a tool that shows what activities are allowed in each county.
+These restrictions change from week to week.
+They are based on a color-coded system.

 You can search by your ZIP code to find out what color tier your county is currently in.